 When you take out a tracker mortgage, your deal will track a certain amount above the base rate.
 For example:

-Tracker mortgages, and other types of variable rate mortgages, work differently to a fixed rate mortgage, where you’ll pay the same rate on your mortgage for the duration of your term, usually 2, 3 or 5 years.
+Tracker mortgages, and other types of variable rate mortgages, work differently to a fixed rate mortgage, where you’ll pay the same rate for the initial term, usually 2, 3 or 5 years.

 Get fee free mortgage advice from our partners at L&C. Use the online mortgage finder or speak to an advisor today.

 There are currently around 591,000 households on tracker mortgages.
-By comparison, there are around 7.1 million households on fixed rate mortgages, according to UK Finance.
+By comparison, UK Finance reports that there are around 7.1 million households on fixed rate mortgages.

 Tracker mortgages are a type of variable rate mortgage.
 Here’s how they compare to discounted mortgages and standard variable rate mortgages (both also variable rate mortgages) and fixed rate mortgages.